 For more information on the program, upcoming productions, faculty, staff, scholarships, internships, and alums checkout the links on the main page.

-If after exploring these pages, there is information about our program that you cannot find here or through the Office of Admission, please contact our program coordinator, Michelle Lai Fook, or me directly.
+If after exploring these pages, there is information about our program that you cannot find here or through the Office of Admission, please contact our program coordinator, Michelle Lai Fook, or the Chair directly.

 Puget Sound Production photos: Kurt Walls.
 For production detail, place cursor on the image.